 In settling claims provisions the Syndicate gives consideration to the probability and magnitude of future experience being more adverse than assumed and exercises a degree of caution in setting reserves where there is considerable uncertainty.
 In general, the uncertainty associated with the ultimate claims experience in an underwriting year is greatest when the underwriting year is at an early stage of development and the margin necessary to provide the necessary confidence in the provisions adequacy is relatively at its highest.
 As claims develop, and the ultimate cost of claims becomes more certain, the relative level of margin maintained should decrease.
 However, due to the uncertainty inherent in the estimation process, the actual overall claim provision may not always be in surplus.
+In 2019, there has been an overall improvement of £6.2m (2018: improvement £11.6m).

-Gross insurance contract outstanding claims provision as at 31 December 2020
+Gross insurance contract outstanding claims provision as at 31 December 2019